Skipants/rspec-workshop/slides.md

 end
 ```

-This makes a fixture for the `Employee` model.
-You can then create an employee with this base set of data in the database in your test like `create(:employee)`
+You can now save an employee with this base set of data to the database in your test with `create(:employee)`

 # Factory Bot